-Educating yourself on how to stop a puppy from biting and chewing can, at some times, be a hard task that leads to frustration.
+Educating yourself on how to stop a puppy from biting and chewing can be a hard and frustrating task.
 This is especially true when your pup tears up your favorite pair of slippers or leaves teeth marks on you.
 However, if you want to stop your furry friend from biting your friends or your prized possessions there are a few principles that you need to grasp before you just blame their bad behavior on the fact that they are just energetic and mischievous puppies.

 Let’s start with the fact that chewing and biting are both natural activities for any puppy.
-Because of this, you should approach the problem from an angle of substitution.
+Because of this, you should approach the problem with a substitution.
 It is usually fruitless to try and completely stop your puppy from biting and chewing altogether.
 Instead, focus your puppy’s biting onto an item that they are allowed to chew on.
 A tasty bone or a suitable chew toy can be used and will allow your young dog to gnaw all they want without the negative effects.

-It is a much easier endeavor to redirect biting or chewing then to completely end it altogether.
+It is a much easier endeavor to redirect biting or chewing than completely end it altogether.
 Your puppy is just doing what puppies do.
 It is nearly impossible to stifle this natural instinct but you can be successful if you direct this behavior to an appropriate item.

 When confronting the issue of how to stop a puppy from biting you must also consider what is triggering the behavior.
 This rings especially true when they are biting you or other people in your house.
 If you do not take care of the problem early on in the dog’s development it can lead to aggression problems later, so the sooner you can take care of it the better.

-There are certain actions that you can do without even knowing it that can lead to biting.
+There are certain actions that you can do without even knowing that it will likely lead to biting.
 A sudden movement or aggressive action, even while just playing around can instigate a reaction that involves biting.
 If you are in the midst of playing with your puppy and they start to nip or chew on you then it is a good idea to stop the activity at that point.

 Puppies have a hard time distinguishing what is acceptable during “play time” and any other time.
 The habits they form or pick up while you are rough housing with them will eventually show up in their normal routine.
 It is never a good idea to let your puppy play overly aggressively.